SpunkyBot/spunkybot/README.md

 If you have any questions about Spunky Bot or need help, please use the [mailing list](https://groups.google.com/group/spunkybot) or post the question on our [forum](http://forum.spunkybot.de).
 If you need help right now, you can also find us on [Twitter](https://twitter.com/spunkybot).

+* Joining the mailing list:
+	* Send an email to <spunkybot+subscribe@googlegroups.com>
+	* or subscribe via web: [https://groups.google.com/forum/#!forum/spunkybot/join](https://groups.google.com/forum/#!forum/spunkybot/join)
+* Leaving the mailing list:
+	* Send an email to <spunkybot+unsubscribe@googlegroups.com>
+	* or unsubscribe via web: [https://groups.google.com/forum/#!forum/spunkybot/unsubscribe](https://groups.google.com/forum/#!forum/spunkybot/unsubscribe)
+* If you joined the group, you can post to this group:
+	* Send an email to <spunkybot@googlegroups.com>

-In our [Google+ community](https://plus.google.com/communities/116728939500870368885) we talk about anything our community is interested in.
+In our [Google+ Community](https://plus.google.com/communities/116728939500870368885) we talk about anything our community is interested in.
+You can also follow us on [Google+](https://plus.google.com/106857192050943115434).

 If you have bug reports or feature suggestions, please use the [issue tracker](https://github.com/SpunkyBot/spunkybot/issues?state=open).